djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 Starting with the fold functionality, folds can of course be expanded or collapsed by clicking on their buttons with the mouse.
 The curresponding keyboard shortcuts are the command or control key together with the plus and minus keys which will expand or collapse any folds enclosing the selections, respectively.
 Holding down the shift key at the same time will expand or collapse all the folds.

 There are two kinds of find functionality, namely what might be calling finding and grouping.
 For finding, both in the file being currently edited and in all the files in the loaded projects and packages, the keyboard shortcut is the command or control key together with the 'F' key.
 This moves the input focus to the content input field of the find toolbar from where you can type in the content you wish to find.
-Clicking the first of buttons to the right of this field will find the content in the file currently being edited, or you can hit the enter key.
+Clicking the first of buttons to the right of this field will find the content in the file being edited, or you can hit the enter key.
-In either case the focus will return to the editor.
+In either case the focus will return to the editor with the content to be found under the sole selection.
-If you click hte second button then a list links to of occurences of the content to be found in all of the loaded projects and packages will be given in the console.
+On the other hand if you click the second button then a list of links of occurences of the content to be found in all of the loaded projects and packages will be given in the console.
-Bear in mind that these are shown as 'info' level messages and therefore if you have the log level set at a higher level then you will miss them.
+Bear in mind that these link are shown as 'info' level messages and therefore if you have the log level set at a higher level then you will miss them.

-MENTION THE UNDO/REDO FUNCTIONALITY...
+The second kind of find functionality is grouping and this happens in the editor without its focus being taken away.
+The requisite keyobard shortcut is the command or control key together with the 'G' key.
+If nothing is selected, that is only carets are showing, then the token underneath the first caret will be selected.
+If there is already a selection then its next occurence will be selected.
+This process can be repeated until all occruences have been found, or hold down the shift key to group all occurences at once.

+Lastly, a word about undo and redo functionality.